safa-diyarbakrli/taxi-q-learning/README-EN.md

   the project implements the Q-Learning algorithm to train the taxi driver.
 The algorithm updates the Q-values based on the rewards received and the taxi's actions.
 The Q-Table is saved to a CSV file for future use without re-training.

 - Evaluation:
   The agent is evaluated every 300 episodes during training.
 Then, tracks and saves the best model based on cumulative reward.
+Finally, it plots the cumulative reward over time and the loss over time.

 How to run:
 To train the agent from scratch: